 To do this, lets first remember what we promised each other.

-I believe we have short memories when it comes to our wedding vows.
-On that “party day” most of us stand before a minister and give promises similar to this:
+On our wedding day most of us stand before a minister and make promises similar to this:

 I, (name), take you (name), to be my (wife/husband),

 to have and to hold from this day forward,

 for better or for worse,

 for richer, for poorer,

 in sickness and in health,

 until death, do us part.”

 Is that basically what you promised each other?
 Perhaps you wrote your own wedding vows.
 But aren’t the promises you made similar to these ones?
 We challenge you to go back and look at the vows you made to your (now) spouse.